SanjayRavindran/Asrock_H61M_s1_plus/README.md

 - ***MSI Nvidia GeForce GT 710 with 2GB Video Memory which is a GK208 chip variant***

 - ***Seagate Desktop HDD 1TB Storage***

  # Consider Donating this will tremendously helpful for me

 https://paypal.me/SanjayRavindran?locale.x=en_GB

+# Need Support??

+- Email Me: mail2snjyrvndrn@gmail.com

+# Youtube Link

 You can see my machine in youtube running MacOS catalina 10.15.6 buy using the link below
-# Youtube Link

 https://youtu.be/uQnH8_bas90